cloudback/docs/content/custom-storages/microsoft-azure-blob-container/create-shared-access-signature.md

 weight: 3
 ---

-# How to create a new shared access signature
+# Backup GitHub repository using Azure: How to create a new shared access signature

+When creating [GitHub repository backup](https://docs.cloudback.it/how-to/how-to-backup-GitHub-repository/) using Cloudback you can set up your own Azure Storage where the backups will be saved.
+If you want to use Azure Storage for backups created by Cloudback you need to provide Cloudback access to your storage, which should be done by creating a new Shared Access Signature (SAS) inside your Azure Container.
+This page describes how to create a new SAS for your storage container.
+If you don't have the Azure Blob Container you need to create one.

+[Learn more](https://docs.cloudback.it/custom-storages/microsoft-azure-blob-container/create-microsoft-azure-blob-container/) about how to create a new Azure Blob Container.

 ## About shared access signatures